Website Monetization

 Why Consider In-App Advertising?

-In 2022, users spent almost 92% of their time browsing mobile apps and games, whereas only 8.1% was spent browsing the web.
+In 2022, users spent almost 91,9% of their time browsing mobile apps and games, whereas only 8.1% was spent browsing the web.
 In-app advertising undoubtedly offers many effective monetization opportunities.
+If we look closer, in 2023, users spent most of their time browsing social media (34,7%) and entertainment (31,4%) apps.

 Source: Statista